When persistent heel pain, ankle pain, or other discomforts are a problem, custom orthotics might be part of the

 Custom orthotics alleviate these symptoms by addressing the fundamental irregularity in structure.
 They typically come in the form of inserts that are inserted into the shoes.
 They provide exact amounts of cushioning and corrective support to maintain greater stability and shift excess pressure away from vulnerable areas.

-What custom orthotics do not do is permanently “fix” the structural abnormality.
+Custom orthotics, however, do not permanently “fix” the structural abnormality.
 Surgery is the only treatment that can do so in most cases, but custom orthotics can provide a conservative means of finding relief.

 Custom orthotics are designed specifically to the shape of an individual patient’s feet, much like prescription glasses are designed specifically for one person’s eyes.

 Before we ever recommend custom orthotics (or any other form of treatment), we must ensure we fully understand the root of the problem.
 That requires a physical examination, and may also include asking questions about how your symptoms are affecting your life.